 Check out my earlier post for more Persona 5 screenshots!

 Update Apr 12: More Persona 5 Screenshots Showcasing Tokyo Locations!

 I’m now about 30 – 40 per cent into the game, I think.
 More locations have opened up!

 Several of these are date locations, which means there would be cut scenes and talking and all that, but no roaming possibilities.
 They do still add to the overall venturing-all-over-Tokyo feel, though.

 On the third screenshot.
 Shinjuku is accessible after the midpoint of the third mission.
 With all the Yakuza activities involved in that mission, how could I not immediately think of Ryu ga Gotoku?
 Oh, if only Kiryu-no-Aniki pops up to kick away those pesky shadows in the third palace!
 (Vice versa, would be a wonderful sub-story for him too.)

 And … the Yakuza series does make a cameo!
 The Japanese name, Ryu ga Gotoku, translates directly to “like a dragon.”
-Morgana’s subsequent comments of the movie completely describes the plot of Yakuza 1 too.
+Morgana’s subsequent comments about the movie completely describe the plot of Yakuza 1 too.